 In all research that utilizes a computer, instructions for the research are stored in software and scientific data are stored digitally.
 A typical publication in computational research is based foundationally on data, and the computer instructions applied to the data that generated the scientific findings.
 The complexity of the data generation mechanism and the computational instructions is typically very large, too large to capture in a traditional scientific publication.
 Hence when computers are involved in the research process, scientific publication must shift from a scientific article to the triple of scientific paper, and the software and data from which the findings were generated.
-This triple has been referred to as a “research compendia” and its aim is to transmit research findings that others in the field will be able to reproduce by running the software on the data.
+This triple has been referred to as a “research compendia” and its aim is to transmit research findings that others in the field will be able to computationally reproduce by running the software on the data.
 Hence, data and software that permits others to reproducible the findings must be made available.

 Federal funding agencies and other government entities must financially support the sharing, access, and long term archiving of research data and code that supports published results.
 With guiding principles from the federal government, scientific communities should implement infrastructure solutions that support openly available reproducible computational research.
 There are best practices in most communities regarding data and code release for reproducibility.
-Federal action is needed since the scientific community faces a collection action problem: producing research compendia, as opposed to a published article alone, is historically unrewarded.
+Federal action is needed since the scientific community faces a collection action problem: producing research compendia, as opposed to a published manuscript alone, is historically unrewarded.
 In order to change this practice, the scientific community must move in concert.
 The levers exerted by the federal funding agencies are key to breaking this collective action problem.